Collaborative causal inference on distributed data: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank the anonymous reviewer for their constructive comments.
-This work was supported in part by the New Energy and Industrial Technology Development Organization (NEDO) (No. JPNP18010), Japan Science and Technology Agency (JST) (No. JPMJPF2017), Japan Society for the Promotion of Science (JSPS), and Grants-in-Aid for Scientific Research (Nos.
-JP19KK0255, JP21H03451, JP22H00895, JP22K19767).
+The authors would like to thank the anonymous reviewers for their constructive comments.
+This work was supported in part by the New Energy and Industrial Technology Development Organization (NEDO), (No. JPNP18010), Japan Science and Technology Agency (JST), (No. JPMJPF2017), Japan Society for the Promotion of Science (JSPS), and Grants-in-Aid for Scientific Research (Nos.
+JP21H03451, JP22K19767, JP22H00895, JP23H00462, JP23H03411).
 We would like to thank Editage (\url{www.editage.com}) for English language editing.